 - News & Reviews

-A couple of weeks ago I mentioned that I had been charged a cash advance fee when I used my MBNA Mastercard for playing the Play Monday Lottery.
+A couple of weeks ago I mentioned that I had been charged a cash advance fee when I used my MBNA Mastercard for playing a charity Lottery.
 The fee was a significant some, being £3 on top of a £10 payment to playmonday.
 I promised an update so here it is.